joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/100000008000338/covid-vaccine-pregnancy.html?searchResultPosition=1

 **Panel Subpoenas 11 in Capitol Riot Inquiry, Eyeing Jan.
 6 Rally Planners**\
-`It was the second round of subpoenas issued by the House select committee investigating the attack, signaling that it is moving aggressively to go after crucial witnesses.`\
+`The second round of subpoenas issued by the House select committee investigating the attack signaled that it was moving aggressively to go after crucial witnesses.`\
 https://nytimes.com/2021/09/29/us/politics/capitol-riot-subpoenas.html?searchResultPosition=2

 **Activists take vaccine demands, and a mountain of fake bones, to the home of Biden’s chief of staff.**\